vazco/meteor-universe-any-join/README.md

 - uniAnyJoinUsersToAccept
 - uniAnyJoinSearchUsers

 They are made by universe access package, so you can replace them by define self with option override: true.
-Additionally you can using allow/deny publish manipulate of permissions for published documents. details [here](https://atmospherejs.com/vazco/universe-access)
+Additionally you can using allow/deny publish, to manipulate of permissions for published documents. details [here](https://atmospherejs.com/vazco/universe-access)